Griswold Scout Reservation

-Griswold Scout Reservation (GSR) is a 3500 acre reservation for Scouting located near Gilmanton Ironworks, New Hampshire, and operated by the Daniel Webster Council of the Boy Scouts of America.
-It comprises two camps, Hidden Valley Scout Camp and Camp Bell, which both run an eight-week summer camping program.
+Griswold Scout Reservation (GSR) is a 3500 acre reservation for Scouting located near Gilmanton Ironworks, New Hampshire, and operated by the New Hampshire Council of the Boy Scouts of America.
+It comprises two camps, Hidden Valley Scout Camp and Camp Bell, which both ran an eight-week summer camping program.
+As of 2025 GSR has been running as one defined camp which runs a seven-week Scouts BSA summer camp program.
 Founded in 1971, Griswold Scout Reservation serves Venturing crews and Scouts BSA troops all across New England.

 History

 Camp Manning

 In 1925, the Manchester Council purchased 38 acre on the shores of Guinea Pond (now Lake Manning) in Gilmanton Ironworks, opening Camp Manning.
 It hosted 144 campers in its inaugural season.
 When the Manchester Council was replaced by the Daniel Webster Council in 1929, it was decided to continue to use Camp Manning as the primary camp.
 In 1932, Camp Manning expanded an additional 100 acre, allowing 305 campers to utilize the camp.

 As Scouting's numbers continued to increase, it was determined that Camp Manning would no longer be able to accommodate the continuing growth.
 The Daniel Webster Council moved all summer programs to Camp Carpenter in Manchester, New Hampshire.
 In 1945, the decision was made to sell Camp Manning.
 Four years later, in 1949, Camp Manning was sold to an independent church group, which opened Camp Leo.